Breeders Crown 2YO Filly Pace

-The Breeders Crown 2YO Filly Pace is a harness racing event for two-year-old Standardbred fillies pacers.
-It is one part of the Breeders Crown annual series of twelve races for both Standardbred trotters and trotters.
+The Breeders Crown 2YO Filly Pace is a harness racing event for two-year-old standardbred filly pacers.
+It is one part of the Breeders Crown annual series of twelve races for both Standardbred pacers and trotters.
 First run in 1985, it is contested over a distance of one mile.
 Race organizers have awarded the event to various racetracks across North America.
-The 2017 race will be held at Hoosier Park in Anderson, Indiana, United States.

 Historical race events

-In 2010, Pocono Downs became the first venue to host all 12 events on a single night.

 In her final start of 2014, JK Shesalady made the Breeders Crown her fourteenth straight victory in an undefeated season and would become the first 2-year-old filly in history to be voted the Dan Patch Harness Horse of the Year Award.